AsaiYusuke/jsonpath/README.md

 ### A slightly complex JSONPath

-Libraries that can handle complex syntax are limited to a few.
+Libraries that can handle complex syntax limited to a few.
 Among these libraries, my library is the fastest at the moment.

 ```text